 “It has actually added more balance to my life all around in addition to making sure that I am focused on my girls during the times that I get to be with them,” she said.

 Mother and New Jersey local, Felice Sedore offers this sound and sage advice as a reminder to all parents.
-“Take one day a time… stay in the moment & don’t forget to breathe!”
+“Take one day a time… stay in the moment and don’t forget to breathe!”

 Training ourselves to shift our focus takes time.
 It needs to become a routine.
 However, when overwhelmed, creating a routine can be difficult.
 Having a few physical tools with which to focus our intent can help make that process happen.